 Despite Erta Ale active for most of the time, also compared to other lava lakes, it isn’t immune from completely solidifying as well or from activity moving from one pit crater to another.
 At the beginning of the century Erta Ale froze for about 2 years, but then awakened again.
 Same happened to the lava lakes of Ambrym volcanoes, that are boiling again since 2009.

 Erta Ale is calm, but no child’s playground and definitely not a volcano to be underestimated.
 Its last big eruption was in 2005, people had to escape leaving their stuff behind and also in 2010 the volcano flooded the lower terrace of its pit crater and lots of lava was only 10 metres away from the crater rim.
 To lovers of electronic music I recommend watching the volcano listening to the sounds of Jon Hopkins or Moshic (in particular his Salamat album).

-In January 2012 tourists got attacked and shot dead in Danakil Depression, right at the caldera rim of Erta Ale.
+In January 2012 as well as December 2017 tourists got attacked and shot dead in Danakil Depression, right at the caldera rim of Erta Ale.
 Such incidents have to be taken into consideration as Ethiopia’s border with Eritrea is not far away.
 Both countries waged a bloody war.
 In the past years touristic structures and travel industry developed well in the northeast of Ethiopia resulting in every Tom, Dick and Harry offering tours to the volcano.
 Since tourists often allow only the cheapest tour operator things like food supply, accommodation, territorial experience and safety suffer as guides as well as drivers often have no clue about what they are doing.
 Also a stuck jeep in the desert can become a serious threat.